-Other: Commercial quarry and forested land with underground linear utilities
+Other: Gravel Parking Lot with underground linear utility

 3a.
 If Single Family Subdivision was selected in question 3, enter the number of subdivision lots.

 NONE PROVIDED

 4. In accordance with the larger common plan of development or sale, enter the total project site acreage, the acreage to be disturbed and the future impervious area (acreage)within the disturbed area.